3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection: Main Experiments

 \subsection{Main Results}

 Experiment results are shown in Table~\ref{tab:comparisonQA} and Table~\ref{tab:comparisonQAclin}.
 We summarize our findings below.

-\textbf{Data selection is necessary for LLM domain adaptation fine-tuning.} We observe that fine-tuning LLMs with the full 1.9 million dataset (Full-SFT) leads to drastic performance drops.
-This suggests that domain datasets directly collected from the internet contains noisy samples that hinder model learning, highlighting the necessity of data selection.
+\paragraph{Data selection is necessary for LLM domain adaptation fine-tuning.} We observe that fine-tuning LLMs on the full 1.9 million dataset (Full-SFT) leads to drastic performance drops across three benchmarks.
+This suggests that domain datasets directly collected from public resources contain significant noise that hinders model learning, highlighting the necessity of data selection.